Skip to main content

 Santo Domingo and La Puntilla can suit travellers who want quieter surroundings, beach-side comfort, and more space than the busiest town blocks.
 These areas are useful for guests who want the hotel itself to be part of the holiday.

 They are not the same as El Chaco or the town centre.
-If hotels in these areas appear, label them clearly so users understand the difference between a central stay and a quieter bay-side stay.
+Compare whether you want a central stay with walkable restaurants or a quieter bay-side base with more space around the hotel.

 Pisco and Airport Area